moonsharp-devs/moonsharp_org/moonluadifferences.md

 * Strings are Unicode: some caution is required if code uses strings to store binary data.
 On the other hand, strings used as real strings are a lot easier to use.
 * Weak tables are not supported
-* The standard library may at points be wildly different - Updated situation in [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf).
+* The standard library may at points be slightly different and parts not supported - Updated situation in [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf).
 * Garbage Collection is different, as MoonSharp relies on .NET/Mono standard GC
-* Compatibility only at the source level - no luac, no saved state compatibility, no lua binaries
+* Compatibility only at the source level - no luac, no lua binaries
-* Error messages are at times different
+* Error messages are at times different (though most of the times they are the same)
 * Hexadecimal floats are not supported
-* Parts of the standard library are intentionally not implemented or behave differently.

 #### List of additions